TheShepherdJournal/TSJ-06112017/Community/2017-06-10-CMU-Writing-and-Technology-camp-offered-for-middle-school-students.md

 source-id: 1Js9r6QkWNXWV3nwn4RDQymHi13uiJH2gcm-l5GlpbIo
 published: true
 ---
+# CMU Writing and Technology Camp offered for middle school students

 Please see the attached CMU Writing Camp opportunity for middle school students.
 The cost is $100 with partial scholarships available.
 Please see the attached flier for details if you are interested.

 ![image alt text](/public/IY7RAi1umtNjDsfEPut1JQ_img_0.png)